 As children's phonic skills and letter formation develop, they will be applying these in purposeful contexts to write captions, labels and messages.

 Early maths skills are acquired through purposeful opportunities in play where we can tailor our teaching to the age and stage of the child.
-Counting skills and numeral recognition are consolidated through songs and games in adult led activities.
+Counting skills, subitising and numeral recognition are consolidated through songs, games and daily routines in adult led activities.

 Children will be focusing on the following concepts: